onyx-platform/engraver/README.md

 +------------+----------+------------------------------------+---------------+
 ```

-By default, Engraver is ready to provision the `dev` cluster with `3` machines.
-Each of those machines will run Onyx, ZooKeeper, and BookKeeper.
-Since these services are provided by Engraver itself, we're preconfigured them to be highly available out of the box.
+By default, Engraver is ready to provision the `dev` cluster with `3` machines of the default profile.
+Each of those machines will run Onyx, ZooKeeper, Kafka, and BookKeeper.
+Since these services are provided by Engraver itself, we've already preconfigured them to be highly available out of the box.
 These machines will be EC2 instances of type `c4.large`.

 Is anything running yet?
 No, but we can verify that: